jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 ### Step 2 - Refactoring the code to make it consistently fluent

 We can now shift our attention to the next bit of non-fluency in the call chain: the call to `sortedWith(...)`.
 This is a general-purpose function provided by the Kotlin Standard Library and it's currently sitting between the two domain-specific ideas of `plays` and `totalWinnings()`.
-This makes the call chain inconsistently fluent.
+This alternating shift of context from domain-specific to general and back to domain-specific makes the call chain's fluency inconsistent.

-We'll define another extension function to make it more fluent.
-Since the `sortedWith()` parts work, the new extension function will only serve as an alias that allows us to use a more domain-centric name in place of the general name.
+To make the chain more consistently fluent, we'll define another extension function to use instead of `sortedWith()`.
+This new extension function, we'll call `rankedWith()` as suggested by our refactoring map, will only serve as an alias to use instead of the general-purpose name.

-The receiver type for this extension function, which we'll call `rankedWith()`, is the type of the `plays` object, `List<CamelCardPlay>`.
-Likewise, its return type also needs to be `List<CamelCardPlay>` because we're chaining it with `totalWinnings()`.
+The receiver type for `rankedWith()` is the type of the `plays` object, `List<CamelCardPlay>`.
+Its return type also needs to be `List<CamelCardPlay>` because we're chaining it with `totalWinnings()`.

 ```kotlin
 // try to make the code tell its story more fluently, like this...